adwasser/SuperSKiMS_mask_design/README.md

 3. assumed as a de Vaucouleurs profile

 Still to fix:

--[] decide which band to use to photometric profile in.
+- decide which band to use to photometric profile in.
--[] retrieving galaxy parameters from dictionary
+- retrieving galaxy parameters from dictionary
+- homogenise the documentation regarding input SB profiles from file